jeremy-rifkin/cpptrace/README.md

 ### Logging

-Cpptrace attempts to gracefully recover from any internal errors.
-By default, cpptrace doesn't log anything to the console in order to avoid interfering with user programs.
-However, there are a couple configurations that can be used to set a custom logging behavior or enable logging to stderr.
+Cpptrace attempts to gracefully recover from any internal errors in order to provide the best information it can and not interfere with user applications.
+However, sometimes it's important to see what's going wrong inside cpptrace if anything does go wrong.
+To facilitate this, cpptrace has an internal logger.
+By default it doesn't log anything out.
+The following configurations that can be used to set a custom logging callback or enable logging to stderr:

 ```cpp
 namespace cpptrace {